fholger/thedarkmodvr/README.md

 ## Installation

-You need to install v2.08 of the base game.
-Head over to [The Dark Mod website](https://www.thedarkmod.com/downloads/) and download the TDM updater for your platform.
-Create a new directory for TDM, extract the updater into that directory and run it.
-The directory must be user-writable, so it's recommended to place it somewhere in your user home.
-Do *not* use "C:\Program Files"!
+TheDarkMod has a new installer that allows you to directly install the VR version.
+Follow the instructions in the Wiki page: [Installation](https://github.com/fholger/thedarkmodvr/wiki/Installation)

-Then head over to the [releases](https://github.com/fholger/thedarkmodvr/releases) and grab the latest version of the VR build.
+If you already have the current [2.09 beta](https://forums.thedarkmod.com/index.php?/topic/20691-beta-testing-209/) of the base game installed, you can also head over to the [releases](https://github.com/fholger/thedarkmodvr/releases) and grab the latest version of the VR build.
 Extract it to your Dark Mod directory and run the VR executable.

 If you're feeling brave, you can also download a nightly build.
 Head to [AppVeyor](https://ci.appveyor.com/project/fholger/thedarkmodvr), select either the Visual Studio 2019 (for Windows) or Ubuntu 18.04 (for Linux) job, then go to the Artifacts tab and download the build.